1. What is the NAMDMR?

 5. What funding does the NAMMD receive?

-Funding of NAMDM current and capital expenditure is provided from the state budget.
+Funding of NAMDMR current and capital expenditure is provided from the state budget.

 6. How can payments be made to the NAMMD?